our daughter

 If you don't recognize and address these early warning signs, it will be harder to resolve these issues as time goes by.
 You may actually experience a calm before the storm.
 The conflict isn't resolved, but everybody ignores it and acts as if everything is okay.

-Left unresolved, these issues eventually resurface with even greater force and cause a failed international adoption.
+Left unresolved, these issues eventually resurface with even greater force and cause a disrupted adoption.
 Sadly, just like in a lot of failed marriages, most parents don't contact the adoption agency until it is too late, and they simply want to end the adoption.

 Thinking About Calling it Quits